 It is time we seek The Lord for His purposes, and ask for the incarnate power to see them accomplished, rather than seeking Him for our own.
 I believe, if we do, we will certainly see a greater manifestation of His Spirit and power as His will is done on earth.

 It is my belief that we are nearing or have already arrived at a time when answers to the questions God currently poses to man are required.
 Yes, this has always been a fact of relationship between God and man, but new questions are being posed to you, to us, right now.
 Just as “now is the time for salvation” for the unbeliever, now is the time for the believer to respond to this calling from God.
-If we cannot now, standing before God in the current circumstances of our lives, answer the call, and trust in faith and follow, then how will we ever stand before man, when compelled by threat of life or liberty or possession, and answer rightly.
-I’ll leave you with a verse and a warning from those Israelites before us, who faltered at God’s calling and leadership.
+If we cannot now, standing before a loving and gracious God in the current circumstances of our lives, answer the call, and trust in faith and follow, then how will we ever stand before man, when compelled by threat of life or liberty or possession, and answer rightly?
+I’ll leave you with a verse and a warning from those Israelites gone before us, who faltered at God’s calling and leadership.
 Though the context was the subject of the Sabbath, the greater context was God trying to lead His chosen people out of captivity and bondage and into a promised land of plenty.

 “Who were they who heard and rebelled?
 Were they not all those Moses led out of Egypt?
 And with whom was he angry for forty years?
 Was it not those who sinned, whose bodies perished in the wilderness?
 And to whom did God swear that they would never enter His rest if not to those who disobeyed?
 So we see that they were not able to enter, because of their unbelief.